aplteam/MarkAPL/MarkAPL.md

 Note that table rows are defined by having at least one un-escaped pipe symbol.
 You may however add a leading as well as a trailing pipe symbol if you wish so.
 Many consider this to be more readable.

 Note that this is a **_MarkAPL_** enhancement.
 In ordinary MarkAPL the definition of a table also requires a header and a devider between the header and the data rows.
-Therefore this is a minimum data table in ordinary Markdowndown:
+Therefore this is a minimum data table in ordinary Markdown:

 ```
 Col a   | Col b